 The City of Plymouth will continue to analyze economic trends that contribute to the relative successes of the First Time Homebuyer and Home Rehabilitation programs.
 Analysis of success for the First Time Homebuyer program will include evaluating other programs that can support low to moderate income first-time homebuyers who require deeper subsidies to successfully purchase a home in Plymouth's competitive and expensive housing market (see attached Local Market Update).
 More deeply subsidized affordable housing through tools such as Community Land Trusts may be a more effective tool to utilize in the future to better support first-time homebuyers within the CDBG program income limits.
-We are also interested in leveraging funding opportunities with other available state and county funds to support first-time homebuyers, such as Minnesota Housing's Impact fund or other programs offered through the Metropolitan Council.
+We are also interested in leveraging funding opportunities with other available state and county funds to support first-time homebuyers, such as the new Minnesota Housing programs emerging from the 2022 legislative session.
 At the same time, the City will continue to target outreach towards households that are in need of assistance and meet income requirements - as well as local and regional organizations that work with these households - in order to spread awareness of available funding.
 Overall, the City will monitor the programs and adjust future Annual Action Plans accordingly.